Free tool · vetting

 The trucks it actually runs, decoded

-fleetfax decodes the VIN of every truck and trailer seen in a carrier's inspections, then dates and classifies the equipment and compares its age to other carriers.
-It also lines the fleet up against where the carrier is observed to run and what it reports as its base.
+fleetfax decodes the VIN of every truck and trailer seen in a carrier's inspections, then dates and classifies the equipment and compares its age to other carriers of the same size.
+It also lines the observed fleet up against what the carrier reports on its MCS-150.
 Reading it.
 This is the fleet on the road, not a number on a filing.
 Newer than peers often points to a real, invested operator.
 A mismatch, like equipment plated far from the carrier's base, is the kind of thing worth asking about.

 What's in every report